 Getting trained at a private trucking school will be your most expensive option in most cases.
 If you need to get trained and get on the road with the flexibility of being a commercial driver for what ever company you want, the private trucking school could be a great option.

 When you call the trucking schools to protect yourself, ask if they are PTDI certified.
 This ensures that there are at least a certain level of standard and quality to the training for class a commercial drivers license.

-Private trucking aren't governed by the same principles as public schools like your community colleges who may also train for CDL.
+Private trucking aren't governed by the same principles as public schools like your community colleges that may also train for CDL.